 Renting a cable modem from your service provider can be a costly affair.
-More so when you opt for Internet + Voice plans from ISPs like Comcast Xfinity.
+More so when you opt for Internet + Voice plans.
 Being a frequent collaborator with Xfinity and other cable services gives Arris cable modems an advantage over others.
-If you’re looking for the best Xfinity modem with voice support, you must check this review of the Arris T25.
+If you’re looking for an Xfinity-compatible modem with voice support, you must check this review of the Arris T25.

-For users who rely on voice calling for their office, small business, or even home network, Arris T25 comes across as one of the few cable modems with telephone ports.
+For users who rely on voice calling for their office, small business, or even home network, Arris T25 comes across as one of the few cable modems with phone ports.
 It future-proofs your internet with Gigabit speeds.
-The upgrade to the latest Docsis technology allows it to support higher data speeds and seamless phone calling, courtesy of an improved Intel Puma 7 chip.
+The upgrade to the latest Docsis technology allows it to support higher data speeds and seamless phone calling.

 This comprehensive Arris T25 review will drill into the details that make it a strong competitor for high-speed internet and voice plans.
 But before looking into how the Arris T25 specs fares in its performance, the one factor that gives a unique advantage over its close competitors like Netgear CM1150v is the comfort of the SurfBoard Manager mobile app.